vikas-analytics/Global-Defense-Analytics-2025/README.md

 # Global-Defense-Analytics-2025
 (1) This project is an interactive Power BI dashboard analyzing the defense capabilities of the world's top 30 military powers.
-It provides insights into defense budgets, military personnel, air force, naval force, land equipment, and estimated nuclear warheads through interactive visualizations.
+It provides insights into defense budgets, military personnel, air force, naval force, land equipment, and estimated nuclear warheads through interactive visualizations.Through the global

 (2) Featuress
 Interactive Country Slicer